sbuTech101/CloudSecurity/README.md

 <ins>**Part 6** </ins>
-<ins>**Goal** </ins>
+**Goal**

 we are going to put everything together and generate a report that can be presented to small to medium sized businesses on their cloud security posture

 checkov -f main.tf running a check againt this file